 Our research shows that parks and green spaces have an important role to play in supporting physical and mental health and wellbeing.
 Parks are often the settings for entry-level activity.
-Inactive people don't suddenly start playing sport in a formal setting, they walk, jog, cycle or play - and they need safe local green spaces to do this.
+Inactive people don't suddenly start playing a sport in a formal setting, they walk, jog, cycle or play - and they need safe local green spaces to do this.

-Research: Revaluing parks and green spaces near you
+Search for protected parks and green spaces near you